 - Reach out to these connections, meet them for coffee, share about your desired future, and ask for advice (always come with something to offer them as well).

 Once you begin to use the Proximity Principle and start getting to know people who are doing what you want to do, you’ll find that opportunities will come your way.
 Someone will know about a job opening, or be able to give you a recommendation, or ask you to come work for them.
 It’s happened countless times, and it can happen to you.

 That, my friends, is the right way to network!

-Wherever you’re at on the journey, know that it’s not too late, you’re not too old, and you do have what it takes.
+So, wherever you’re at on the journey, know that it’s not too late, you’re not too old, and you do have what it takes to change careers midlife.